 The Every Student Succeeds Act pushes states to move beyond test scores in gauging school performance and gives them all sorts of new flexibility when it comes to funding, turning around low-performing schools, and more.
 But states still have to submit an accountability roadmap—including long-term goals for student achievement—to the U.S. Department of Education for approval.
-States get two chances to turn in their plans—either the spring of 2017 or the fall, with a final deadline of Sept.
-18. A team of experts will review each plan, but it will be up to the secretary of education to ultimately decide if it complies with the law.

 What are states planning for ESSA?

 Scroll down to see key details from your state’s plan, including long-term goals, academic indicators that will be used to rate schools, and more:

 |STATE||GOALS||SCHOOL RATINGS||ACADEMIC INDICATORS||SCHOOL QUALITY INDICATOR||MEASURING SUBGROUPS ("N"-SIZE)||TESTING OPT-OUTS|